-Shortly after his induction to office in April 1989, Justice Fredman used his office and diverted its vast resources to further his political ambitions and settle old scores.
-He accepted a jurisdictionally void proceeding brought against me by Harvey Landau, Esq., Chairman of the Scarsdale Democratic Club, then actively promoting Justice Fredman's candidacy for a full 14 year term in November.
-Justice Fredman used that factually and legally baseless proceeding to accomplish a threefold purpose: (a) to reward his friend and political ally, Harvey Landau; (b) to punish and discredit me, his former adversary and professional competitor; and (c) to promote himself in his bid for full-term election.
+Shortly after his induction to office in April 1989, Justice Fredman used his office and diverted its vast resources to further his political ambitions and settle old scores. accepted a jurisdictionally void proceeding brought against me by Harvey Landau, Esq., Chairman of the Scarsdale Democratic Club, then actively promoting Justice Fredman's candidacy for a Justice Fredman used that full 14 year term in November. factually and legally baseless proceeding to accomplish a threefold purpose: (a) to reward his friend and political ally, Harvey Landau; (b) to punish and discredit me, his former adversary and professional competitor; and (c) to promote himself in his bid for full-term election.
 Consequently, Justice Fredman needlessly caused the expenditure of hundreds of hours of judicial and legal time on a minuscule matter which could have been disposed of in an hour's court time--if not summarily on papers.

-I invite an examination by your office of the matter brought under the caption Breslaw v.
-Breslaw (#22587/86) so that you can confirm the full extent of Justice Fredman's profligate use of court time and facilities to wage a personal vendetta against me and to create for himself and Mr. Landau a media opportunity to benefit their mutual political ambitions.
-I would specifically request a review of the transcripts of the proceedings before Justice Fredman, as well as the numerous decisions written by him Hon.
-Mario M. Cuomo Page Eight October 24, 1991 in the matter, reflecting not only his intense bias, but his utter lack of judicial competence and outright disregard for elementary legal principles and rules of evidence.
+I invite an examination by your office of the matter brought under the caption $\underline{Breslaw}$ v. $\underline{Breslaw}$ (#22587/86) so that you can confirm the full extent of Justice Fredman's profligate use of court time and facilities to wage a personal vendetta against me and to create for himself and Mr. Landau a media opportunity to benefit their mutual political ambitions.
+I would specifically request a review of the transcripts of the proceedings before Justice Fredman, as well as the numerous decisions written by him in the matter, reflecting not only his intense bias, but his utter lack of judicial competence and outright disregard for elementary legal principles and rules of evidence.